Rick Schu: Playing career

 Schu grew up in Fair Oaks, California, and was signed as an amateur free agent out of Del Campo High School by the Philadelphia Phillies.

 Schu made his Major League debut at Veterans Stadium on September 1, 1984, starting at third base for the Phillies, and went 0-3.
 He returned to the major leagues in May 1985 after hitting .284 for the Portland Beavers, and replaced future Hall of Famer Mike Schmidt at third base, with Schmidt moving to first.
 After Schu hit .252 with seven home runs in 1985 and 1986, Schmidt returned to third and Schu became a bench player.
 After four seasons with the Phillies, he joined the Baltimore Orioles, and played for them, the Detroit Tigers and the California Angels before returning to Philadelphia in 1991.

 Coaching career

 On July 11, 2007, Schu replaced Kevin Seitzer as the hitting coach for the Arizona Diamondbacks.
 Schu continued in this role until May 7, 2009.

 On November 4, 2009, the Washington Nationals announced the hiring of Schu to be an organizational hitting instructor.
 He became their hitting coach on Monday July 22, 2013 after the Nationals fired Rick Eckstein.
 His contract expired after the 2017 season.
 On November 9, 2017, Schu was hired as the assistant hitting coach for the San Francisco Giants.

-Personal life

-Schu resides in El Dorado Hills, California.
-He is married to his high school sweetheart, Keri.